timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

 ## Create a configuration file

-This is an optional step, but it is highly recommended not to store your password or other sensitive information directly in your code.
+This is an optional step, but it is highly recommended that you do not store your password or other sensitive information directly in your code.
 Instead, create a configuration file, for example `config.py`, and include your database connection details and Alpha Vantage API key in there: